NRL to investigate social media image of representative player with alleged bag of white powder

-The NRL has been rocked by its first scandal of the off-season, with a representative star posting a photo to social media overnight appearing to be biting down on a bag of alleged white powder.
+The NRL has been rocked by its first scandal of the off-season, with representative star Valentine Holmes posting a photo to social media overnight appearing to be biting down on a bag of alleged white powder.

 The image, which was posted to an Instagram story, has since been deleted, however, not before it was captured and circulated on social media by other users.